MISSISSIPPI CODE TITLE 45.

 (xxiii) Capital murder when one (1) of the above-described offenses is the underlying crime.

-(i) "Temporary residence" is defined as any place where the person abides, lodges, or resides for a period of seven (7) or more consecutive days which is not the person's permanent residence.
+(i) "Temporary residence" is defined as any place where the person abides, lodges, or resides for a period of seven (7) or more aggregate days in a (6) month period which is not the person's permanent residence.

 HISTORY: SOURCES: Laws, 2000, ch.
 499, § 2; Laws, 2001, ch.
 500, § 1; Laws, 2006, ch.
 328, § 3; Laws, 2006, ch.
 563, § 1; Laws, 2006, ch.
 583, § 7; Laws, 2007, ch.
 392, § 1; Laws, 2009, ch.
 411, § 1; Laws, 2011, ch.
 359, § 1; Laws, 2012, ch.
 557, § 3; Laws, 2013, ch.
 521, § 1, eff from and after Jan.
 1, 2014.